 Resource Group

-CUs For Computing
+CUs for Computing

-Debug the ADB Spark node.
+Debug and run the ADB Spark node.

 Step 3: Schedule the ADB Spark node